dhickel/JXCH-RPC-Library/readme.md

 - Add DataLayer Endpoints
 - Add JavaDocs mirroring RPC documentation for all the Api member methods
 - Add Unit Tests
-- Implement BLS functionalities, or include from an existing library (https://github.com/chiachat/kbls is a good existing one)
+- Implement BLS functionalities,  (https://github.com/chiachat/kbls is a good existing one wtih aggregation if needed)

 <br>